-Carcasses recovered above the LH weir from 24 July through 8 September totaled 8, with 4 identified as female and 4 as male.
-All of these recovered carcasses were adults and 7 had an opercle punch indicating they had been sampled at the LH weir and one was "unknown" since the operculum was missing and was unable to be determined.
+Carcasses recovered above the LH weir from 22 August through 12 September totaled 14, with 6 identified as female and 8 as male.
+All of these recovered carcasses were adults and 12 had an opercle punch indicating they had been sampled at the LH weir and two were "unknown" since the operculum was missing and was unable to be determined.
 Based on these numbers, the weir appeared to be 100% effective at blocking upstream passage.
-Of these 8 carcass recoveries above the weir, 6 were HOR and 2 were NOR.
-Carcass recovery efficiency for fish released above the LH weir was 10%, much lower than in most years.
+Of these 14 carcass recoveries above the weir, all but one were HOR.
+Carcass recovery efficiency for fish released above the LH weir was 8%, much lower than in most years.
 As increased amounts of Chinook have been released above the LH weir, there has also been a marked increase in scavengers and predators.
 Carcasses are rapidly consumed before they can be recovered.
 This is evident in Unit 3U, the most remote section of LGC.
 While most of LGC redds are typically constructed in this section, there are frequently fewer carcasses found here than any other unit.
-With 2017 having so few total returns and thus fish released upstream, carcasses were likely in high demand from predators which may have resulted in the low carcass recovery.
+With 2018 having so few total returns and thus fish released upstream, carcasses were likely in high demand from predators which may have resulted in the low carcass recovery this year compared to the mean recovery rate since 2004 of 28%.

-Carcasses recovered below the LH weir from 31 August through 19 September totaled 75.
-Of these 75 carcasses sampled, there were 58 HOR, as well as 15 Unclipped, and 2 of unknown origin due to being too decomposed to identify.
-These 15 unclipped fish are either NOR returns or HOR unclipped strays from the Upper Grande Ronde.
-There were 6 recoveries that had a 1ROP indicating they had been sampled at the weir, passed upstream, and then dropped back or were "flushed" below the weir after being trapped between the pickets and the concrete wall.
+Carcasses recovered below the LH weir from 27 June through 13 September totaled 52.
+Of these 52 carcasses sampled, there were 37 HOR, as well as 12 NOR, and 3 of unknown origin due to being too decomposed to identify.
+There were 18 recoveries that had a 1ROP or 2ROP indicating they had been sampled at the weir, passed upstream, and then dropped back below the weir or that dropped back and had become trapped between the pickets and the concrete wall.
+These trapped fish are intentionally "flushed" below the weir by hatchery personnel removing the pickets and allowing them to pass back downstream (n=14 1ROP, n=4 2ROP).
 The decision to flush these fish downstream knowingly makes population estimates and spawner estimates harder to calculate, however the preference is to allow them to spawn below rather than perish in this small area.
+Of these 18 punched carcasses, 11 were of HOR and 7 were of NOR indicating that the fish "fell back" at the same rate as one another with no respect to origin (n=61% HOR released above the weir, n=61% HOR punched carcasses recovered below the weir).